MarcosRodrigoT/SportCLIP/README.md

 ```

 With these two edits you can quickly switch to new sports, experiment with prompt phrasing, or retune post-processing thresholds.

-* **GPU vs CPU**  Every script automatically uses CUDA if available; otherwise it will fall back to CPU.

 ---